 The work of this unit continues and completes that of the previous unit.
 The ultimate goal is to create a video installation designed and built by each student.
-Part of the course will then be dedicated to the relationships between video production and its installation in space, in the reflection on the construction of sensitive and site-specific environments.
+Part of the course will then be dedicated to the relationships between video production and its installation in both a physical and virtual space, in the reflection on the construction of sensitive and site-specific environments.